-The Credit Committee of the bank is the CEO level committee comprising the senior executive representing various different business functions of the bank approve, review and monitor the credit portfolio of the bank.
-This committee also recommend the credit related proposal to the Board for approval.
+The Credit Committee of the bank is the CEO-level committee comprising the senior executive representing various business functions of the bank to approve, review, and monitor the credit portfolio of the bank.
+This committee also recommends the credit-related proposal to the Board for approval.

-The ALM Committee which is led by CEO is responsible to prudent management of the Balance sheet of the bank.
-It reviews interest rate risk, liquidity risk and market risk of the bank regularly.
+The ALM Committee, which is led by the CEO, is responsible for the prudent management of the Financials of the bank.
+It reviews interest rate risk, liquidity risk, and market risk of the bank regularly.